-Gummy candy is a yummy confection made of gelatin, sweeteners, and other ingredients that come in varied shapes and in vibrant colors.
+Gummy bear candy is a yummy confection made of gelatin, sweeteners, and other ingredients that come in varied shapes and in vibrant colors.
 Due to its flexible nature, it can be molded into a wide gamut of shapes and sizes, making it one of the most versatile confectionary items.
 Although it was first developed in Germany in the early 1900s, it was not until the 1980s that it became a fad, especially in the US.

-History of Gummy Candy
+History Of Gummy Candy

 Gummy candy signifies a major advancement in candy technology.
 The technology used to manufacture gummy candies is derived from early starch and pectin formulations.
 German entrepreneur Hans Riegel is often credited for mass producing gummy candies first in the 1920s by establishing a company called Haribo.
 The global expansion of Haribo was restricted by World Wars and the Cold War in the mid-1900s.
 However, in the 1980s, when Haribo finally entered the shores of the US, its gummy candy product fast became a fad amongst the American consumers.
 The popularity was so great that even the other players in the sweet and confectionery business, like Hershey and Brach’s, started manufacturing their own gummy candy.
 Today, this succulent candy is available in countless shapes ranging from different animals to every fruit under the sun.